Enalean/tuleap-documentation-en/languages/en/deployment-guide/intro.rst

 Backend email notifications
 ---------------------------

-In order to simplify Tuleap stack, the queue management for email notification that was based in 9.17 on Rabbitmq as been changed to rely on redis instead.
-If you already have a redis server installed and configured the change will be transparent.
+In order to simplify Tuleap stack, the queue management for email notification that was based in 9.17 on RabbitMQ as been changed to rely on Redis instead.
+If you already have a Redis server installed and configured the change will be transparent.

-Otherwise you will need to setup a redis server, checkout :ref:`backend workers guide<admin_howto_backend_worker>`.
+Otherwise you will need to setup a Redis server, checkout :ref:`backend workers guide<admin_howto_backend_worker>`.

+If do not use the backend email notifications, you can safely ignore this step while upgrading.

 New LDAP parameters
 -------------------